jon49/child-spaced-repetition/README.md

 // qualities that we might want, such as the recent Insert ID
 $user_id = $results->insert_id;
 ```
 Notice that before the associative array is ready for SQL, we need to apply a method called `db::auto_quote()` to the associative array.
-The Auto Quote method will prepare any values by adding quotes to it (including escaping).
+The Auto Quote method will prepare any values by adding quotes to it.
 For instance if we want to insert a value called `John`, what we really need is `'John'` (with the single quotes around it).
 That's what Auto Quote will do.
 But let's say we pass a varialbe into our associative array and the value of that variable might be null such as:
 ```php
 $insert_values = [
 	'first_name' => $_POST['first_name']
 ];
 ```
 What if the `$_POST['first_name']` has no value?
 You might think that the Auto Quote method would produce `''`.
 But what we want for MySQL is `NULL`.
 Auto Quote takes care of that for you and chooses `NULL`.

+Also note that the Auto Quotes will do escaping for you.

 What if you want a MySQL function to be applied to a column such as the `NOW()` function?
 In this case we don't want to pass `'NOW()'` to MySQL, we want to pass `NOW()`.
 So when we use the `db::auto_quote()` method above, you'll notice we can pass an array as a second argument which is an array.
 The purpose of that optional second argument is to supply a list of key names we don't want the Auto Quote logic to apply to.